Buckingham Palace sculpture celebrates ‘superhero’ trees

 A towering, living Tree Of Trees sculpture in front of Buckingham Palace acts like a beacon sending an “eternal message” that trees are the “superheroes” of our towns and cities, the designer has said.

-The last branches of the 21m-tall Platinum Jubilee centrepiece, featuring 350 British-grown trees, were filled on Tuesday morning, ahead of the final piece of trunk being lifted into position in the afternoon.
+The last branches of the 69ft (21m) tall Platinum Jubilee centrepiece, featuring 350 British-grown trees, were filled on Tuesday morning, ahead of the final piece of trunk being lifted into position in the afternoon.

 The pots were added to the repurposed steel branches and the youngsters also helped weave LED lights through the young trees, with the structure serving as the principal beacon during the Jubilee commemorations.